vinos-samuel/SocraticCoach/replit.md

 # Overview

-This is a Socratic thinking coach web application that helps users work through problems using the Socratic method.
+This is a comprehensive Socratic thinking coach web application that helps users work through problems using the Socratic method.
 The application guides users through a structured process of self-reflection by asking thoughtful questions, generating summaries, providing coaching, and creating action plans.
+Key features include conversation memory through threading, comprehensive export functionality, and hands-free voice interaction capabilities.
 It's built as a full-stack TypeScript application with a React frontend and Express backend.

 # User Preferences